 Nationwide vs. Los Angeles

-Hit and Run accidents in Los Angeles are steadily rising over the last decade.
+Hit and Run accidents in Los Angeles have been steadily rising over the last decade.
 In fact, a whopping 50 percent of all traffic accidents reported in Greater Los Angeles are categorized as “hit and run”.
 Compared to the rest of the nation’s 11 percent, it is safe to say it is reaching epidemic proportions.

 In Los Angeles, a hit and run occurs every 18 minutes.